reactjs/react.dev/beta/src/content/learn/tutorial-tic-tac-toe.md

 If you look at the code very closely, you may notice that `xIsNext === true` when `currentMove` is even and `xIsNext === false` when `currentMove` is odd.
 In other words, if you know the value of `currentMove`, then you can always figure out what `xIsNext` should be.

 There's no reason for you to store both of these in state.
 In fact, always try to avoid redundant state.
-Simplifying what you store in state helps reduce bugs and make your code easier to understand.
-Change `Game` so that it no longer stores `xIsNext` as a separate state variable and instead figures it out based on the `currentMove`:
+Simplifying what you store in state reduces bugs and makes your code easier to understand.
+Change `Game` so that it doesn't store `xIsNext` as a separate state variable and instead figures it out based on the `currentMove`:

 ```js {4,11,15}
 export default function Game() {